 How Could A Private Healthcare Provider Data Breach Happen?

 There are many ways in which private healthcare data breaches could occur.
-These could include:
+Examples of healthcare data breaches include:

 - Malicious acts: Hackers are becoming ever more innovative with their attempts to access and damage computer systems and steal data.
 Some hackers could use a bot to look for some vulnerability in computer security systems.
 They could breach a firewall or other cyber security software.
 Once they get in, they could exploit vulnerabilities they find.
 This might mean they launch a cyber attack on a cloud database or through a VPN (Virtual Private Network).
 Once they have gained access, they could use a virus, malware, DDoS, ransomware or spyware to collect, damage or hold data to ransom.
 They could even use stolen information to commit theft or identity fraud.